yarisvt/tyk-docs/tyk-docs/content/configure/tyk-pump-configuration.md

 ### Environment variables

 Environment variables can be used to override settings defined in the configuration file.
 The [Tyk Pump environment variable mappings][1] spreadsheet shows how the JSON member keys map to the environment variables.
-Where an environment variable is specified, its value will take precendence over the value in the configuration file.
+Where an environment variable is specified, its value will take precedence over the value in the configuration file.

  [1]: /docs/others/Gateway-Environment-Vars.xlsx